Following are my notes:

 Explorative

-Abduction: Fusing of two design ideas to create new alternatives
+Abduction: Fusing of two design ideas to

 Synthetic